Katia Elliott

-Katia Valentina Elliott, also earlier Elliott Bendz, (born 23 April 1970) is a Swedish journalist.
-Elliott became known as the presenter of the show Go'kväll which was broadcast on SVT in 2002.
+Katia Valentina Elliott (briefly known as Elliott Bendz; born 23 April 1970) is a Swedish journalist.
+Elliott became known as the presenter of the show Go'kväll on SVT in 2002.
 Since 2006 Katia Elliott works at SVT Nyheter, she works mostly as a science journalist but has also presented several of SVTs news shows.
 Elliott is an educated dentist after graduating from Karolinska Institutet.
 She studied journalism at Stockholm University.